easypanel-io/website/docs/05-templates/sshwifty/index.md

 ## Description

-Sshwifty is a SSH and Telnet connector made for the Web.
-It can be deployed on your computer or server to provide SSH and Telnet access interface for any compatible (standard) web browser.
+Sshwifty is a web-based SSH and Telnet client that allows you to access these services directly from any standard web browser.
+It can be deployed on your computer or server, providing a convenient and accessible interface for SSH and Telnet connections.
+Sshwifty is designed to be highly configurable, allowing you to set up multiple servers, define presets for known remotes, and even restrict connections to preset remotes only.
+It also supports secure connections through TLS, and can be configured to connect through a Socks5 proxy.
+Whether you need to connect to a remote server or a local machine, Sshwifty provides a flexible and user-friendly solution.

 ## Benefits

-- Web-based SSH and Telnet access: Access SSH and Telnet servers directly from your web browser, without the need for additional software.
+- Web-Based SSH and Telnet Access: Sshwifty provides a web-based interface for SSH and Telnet connections, allowing you to access these services from any standard web browser.
-- Easy deployment: Sshwifty can be easily deployed on your computer or server, allowing you to provide SSH and Telnet access to multiple users.
-- Secure connection: Sshwifty supports TLS encryption, ensuring that your SSH and Telnet connections are secure.
+- Secure Connections: Sshwifty supports TLS, ensuring that your connections are secure and your data is protected.
+- Flexible Configuration: Sshwifty can be configured through either a file or environment variables, giving you the flexibility to set up the software in a way that best suits your needs.

 ## Features

-- Binary installation: Download and install precompiled binaries to quickly set up Sshwifty on your machine.
-- Docker image: Use the prebuilt Docker image to easily deploy Sshwifty in a containerized environment.
-- Compile from source: Build Sshwifty from the source code for more control and customization.
-- Configuration options: Customize Sshwifty's behavior through configuration files or environment variables.
-- Remote presets: Define presets for commonly used SSH and Telnet connections, making it easier for users to connect.
+- SSH and Telnet Connector: Sshwifty allows you to connect to SSH and Telnet services directly from your web browser, eliminating the need for additional software.
+- Predefined Remote Presets: Sshwifty allows you to define presets for known remote hosts, saving you time and effort when connecting to these hosts.
+- Secure Connections with TLS: Sshwifty supports TLS, ensuring that your connections are secure and your data is protected.
+- Flexible Configuration Options: Sshwifty can be configured through either a file or environment variables, giving you the flexibility to set up the software in a way that best suits your needs.

 ## Links